-So, when I heard The Indiana Guitar Show & Music Gear Expo was returning to the Hendricks County 4-H Fairgrounds & Conference Complex in Danville, Indiana, would host The Indiana Guitar Show from 11 a.m. to 4 p.m. on Sunday, April 14, I, of course, thought of my dad.
+So, when I heard The Indiana Guitar Show & Music Gear Expo was returning to the Hendricks County 4-H Fairgrounds & Conference Complex in Danville, Indiana, is once again hosting The Indiana Guitar Show over two days this year for the first time, I, of course, thought of my dad.

-Memories, like mine, and diehard musicians, like my dad, have allowed The Indiana Guitar Show to prosper now for 30 years.
+Memories, like mine, and diehard musicians, have allowed The Indiana Guitar Show & Music Gear Expo to prosper now for more than 30 years.
 The show has gone through many iterations and organizers during that time, but is as strong today as ever.

-In fact, the show first came to Hendricks County last year after it had outgrown its previous space.
+The show first came to Hendricks County in 2018 after it had outgrown its previous space.
 When the show's current organizer, Eddie Prather saw the 18,000 square feet of space at the fairgrounds complex in Danville, he found what he hopes to be the show's permanent home.